Documentation

 destroy API methods

+Returns a Promise that resolves if destroy request was successful or rejects to an WarningData Object.
 This method destroys the current player instance, removing listeners and emptying player buffer.
-The player container is thus ready for removal from DOM when destroycompleted event fires.
-If destroy is running, invoking destroy will have no effect and a 1004 warning event will fire.
+The player container is thus ready for removal from DOM when destroycompleted event fires or when destroy resolves.

 HLS API with hls.js (default)